gaurav1780/comp1010practicalClassMaterial/week 01 - introduction/workshopIntroduction.md

 In COMP1010, we understand that programming doesn't come naturally to everyone.
 Some learn faster than others.
 There are two kinds of support sessions provided in COMP1010 (TO BE ADVISED)

 * Times and rooms are subject to change.
-Please refer to latesst schedule on iLearn (right panel).
+Please refer to latest schedule on iLearn (right panel).

 ## Installing Java SE and Eclipse IDE